|

 To begin with, a revisionist must be willing to travel wherever his research requires, and to carry out investigations on the spot.
 And because he’ll receive no help from the authorities – on the contrary – the revisionist must learn to outwit his adversaries and overcome a hundred obstacles to achieve his goals.
 Life itself becomes his teacher.

 He must establish and cultivate contacts with fellow revisionists around the globe, for no researcher can isolate himself from the work of others.
 Speaking for myself, revisionism has brought me to many lands, in particular the United States of America, Canada and Germany, as well as Britain, the Netherlands, Belgium, Norway, Sweden, Austria, Switzerland, Spain, Italy, Poland, and a few other countries.
-(Historical revisionism is also growing in Australia, New Zealand, Ukraine, Japan, Tunisia, South Africa, Iran and Peru.)
+(Historical revisionism is also growing in Australia, New Zealand, the Ukraine, Japan, Tunisia, South Africa, Iran and Peru.)

-In cultivating these contacts, one discovers the ways that different mentalities – Anglo-Saxon, Germanic, Latin, Arab, Jewish, Catholic, Protestant, Muslim and atheist – confront one of the mightiest taboos in history: the Jewish “Holocaust.”
+In cultivating these contacts, one discovers the ways that different mentalities – Anglo-Saxon, Germanic, Latin, Arab, Jewish, Catholic, Protestant, Moslem and atheist – confront one of the mightiest taboos in history: the Jewish “Holocaust.”
 Revisionism, which lays bare the taboo, thus uncovers differences in outlook as well.

 It reveals, too, what individuals are made of and how institutions actually function.
 I like to watch the face of a man or a woman, an oldster or a teenager, as he or she trembles upon hearing, for the first time, the sacrilegious words of a revisionist.
 With some, the face colours and the eyes light up: curiosity is aroused.
 Others pale; the person who believed in his own tolerance discovers his bigotry, and the one who had easily opened his heart quickly slams it shut.